 With a high stain and abrasion resistance, high solid epoxy makes for a great garage flooring option.
 At a thickness of approximately 10 mils, this system is designed to withstand a lot of wear and tear.
 You can also easily include colors, hues, and flakes for an added flare to your garage space.

-High solid epoxy consists of one layer.
+High-solid epoxy consists of one layer.
 A polyurethane top coat (or clear top coat) can be applied after the solid epoxy base is installed for added protection and shine.
-Polyurethane top coat also makes it possible to add more paint chips to your base coat.
+The polyurethane top coat also makes it possible to add more paint chips to your base coat.
 It can range from a modest sprinkling to full refusal.
 Full refusal is when you completely saturate the coating with paint chips until they no longer stick.
 With a multitude of color options to choose from, this gives the flooring a stylish, textured look.

 A full refusal broadcast can also be a practical addition to your garage floor – especially if you work in that space frequently.
 This flooring add-on not only gives your space an interesting look but also provides even more durability.
 It can also form an anti-slip surface ideal for those who use their garage as a workspace.